awsdocs/amazon-s3-developer-guide/doc_source/crr-and-other-bucket-configs.md

 If you have an object expiration lifecycle policy in your non\-versioned bucket, and you want to maintain the same permanent delete behavior when you enable versioning, you must add a noncurrent expiration policy to manage the deletions of the noncurrent object versions in the version\-enabled bucket\.

 Replication configuration requires the bucket to be versioning\-enabled\.
 When you enable versioning on a bucket, keep the following in mind:
 + If you have an object `Expiration` lifecycle policy, after you enable versioning, you should add a `NonCurrentVersionExpiration` policy to maintain the same permanent delete behavior \(that was the case prior enabling versioning\)\.
 + If you have a `Transition` lifecycle policy, after you enable versioning, you should consider adding `NonCurrentVersionTransition` policy\.

 ## Versioning Configuration and Replication Configuration<a name="crr-and-versioning"></a>

 Both the source and destination buckets must be versioning\-enabled when you configure replication on a bucket\.
 After you enable versioning on both the source and destination buckets and configure replication on the source bucket, note the following:
 + If you attempt to disable versioning on the source bucket, Amazon S3 returns an error\.
 You must remove the replication configuration before you can disable versioning on the source bucket\.
 + If you disable versioning on the destination bucket, Amazon S3 stops replication\.

 ## Logging Configuration and Replication Configuration<a name="crr-and-logging"></a>

 Note the following:
 + If you have Amazon S3 delivering logs to a bucket that also has replication enabled, Amazon S3 replicates the log objects\.

-+ If you have server access logs \([Server Access Logging](ServerLogs.md)\) or AWS CloudTrail Logs \( [Logging Amazon S3 API Calls By Using AWS CloudTrail](cloudtrail-logging.md)\) enabled on your source or destination bucket, Amazon S3 includes the CRR\-related requests in the logs\.
++ If you have server access logs \([Server Access Logging](ServerLogs.md)\) or AWS CloudTrail Logs \( [Logging Amazon S3 API Calls by Using AWS CloudTrail](cloudtrail-logging.md)\) enabled on your source or destination bucket, Amazon S3 includes the CRR\-related requests in the logs\.
 For example, Amazon S3 logs each object that it replicates\.

 ## CRR and Destination Region<a name="crr-and-dest-region"></a>